Changde Hunan, China Travel Guide

 Navigate Changde with ease using these transport options.

 Avoid pointing with your index finger; use an open hand.
-Do not gesture with your feet, which are considered unclean.
+Do not gesture with your feet, that are considered unclean.

 Refrain from discussing sensitive political subjects like Tibet, Taiwan, or the Tiananmen Square incident with locals.